Wilson-kali/AWS/Flask_EC2_Deployment_Guide.md

 http://<EC2-Public-IP>:5000
 ```

-## 🌐 Step 7: Configure Nginx
+## 🌐 Step 6: Configure Nginx

-# Before We Start Let's Learn NGINX, HTTPS, and Let's Encrypt For A Moment
+# Before We Start Let's Learn NGINX, HTTPS, and Let's Encrypt For A Moment (Skip to set up if you already farmiliar with this)

 Let's pause.
 I want to share something with you for a bit — a story behind the decisions we made deploying this Flask app securely in production with nginx.